s-bauer/office-ui-fabric-vue/README.md

     - Model: :text / @input
     - Props: label, disabled, multiline, borderless, required, resizable, underlined, inputClassName

-## In-Progress Components

-- ChoiceGroup

 ## Contribution

-Feel free to contribute to this project.
+Feel free to contribute to this project. \
 Make sure to take a look at the [React implementation](https://github.com/OfficeDev/office-ui-fabric-react) provided by Microsoft.